jina-ai/docs/chapters/hub/publish-your-pod-image.md

 The image will be available at `jinaai/hub.executors.indexers.awesomeness:0.0.0` assuming your version number is defined as `0.0.0` in `manifest.yml`.

-You can use the image as [the ways we described here](./use-your-pod.html#use-your-pod-image).
+You can use the image with [the ways described here](./use-your-pod.html#use-your-pod-image).

 ## Why My Upload Fails on the CICD?

-Here is the checklist to help you locate the problem.
+Common causes why your pod upload could fail:

 - [ ] Required file `Dockerfile`, `manifest.yml`, `README.md` is missing.
 - [ ] The required field in `manifest.yml` is missing.